Relief Reservoir, Emigrant Wilderness, California

 campsite at Relief Reservoir

-Camping
+Camping at Relief

 A point of land provides excellent campsites.
 Large groups have plenty of room in the main area of the point to spread out and set up multiple tents.
-If the point is occupied, follow the shoreline around to the left to more, nice campsites.
+If the point is occupied, follow the shoreline around to the left to more nice campsites.

 TOP